Turks and Caicos Dive Map

 Eel Garden – As the name suggests, the distinctive feature of this site is the shallow sand bowl under the boat full of garden eels.
 You could spend the whole dive trying to creep up on them for a photo opportunity; they always see you coming and reverse back into their holes.
 Patience is the name of the game here.
 If you get tired of waiting, the wall itself is dramatically vertical; just a few fin kicks away.

-The area between sites # 10 and # 11 is the Sandbore Channel, a deep navigable channel that lies between Providenciales and West Caicos.
+The area between West Caicos and Northwest Point is the Sandbore Channel, a deep navigable channel that lies between Providenciales and West Caicos.
 Leaving from the south shore of Provo, you travel across the shallow Caicos banks and join the channel where pale turquoise water turns deep iridescent blue.
 This is one of the most spectacularly beautiful sights you will ever see.
-Diving here is also breathtaking with deep water sponges and large pelagics but must be dived when the tide and weather are just right.
+Diving here is also breathtaking with deep water sponges and large pelagics but it must be dived when the tide and weather are just right.

 Another area with consistently good surface conditions, a vertical wall, and excellent visibility that is popular all year.
 The boat ride to West Caicos, about an hour, passing large oceanfront villas and then traveling over shallow turquoise water along the south coast of Providenciales is, in itself, unforgettable.
 The ocean floor drops away just as the island emerges from deep blue water.